holochain/docs-pages/src/nix.md

 * Cryptographic libraries
 * Common automations and scripts

-It is important that these remain consistent across compatible apps and the Holochain Core.
+It is important that these remain consistent across compatible apps and the Holochain Core, so you can get your work done without fighting package and compiler issues.

 The Holonix repository tracks standard, shared dependencies for all of the scenarios in which we use NixOS.
 Typically you won’t need to interact with Holonix directly; all you need to do is [install Nix](https://nixos.org/nix/download.html) and start Holonix using the quick install command `nix-shell https://holochain.love`.

 The main Nix tool used in Holochain development workflows is `nix-shell`, a managed Bash shell that overlays a new environment and set of tools on top of your existing environment.

 Many popular package management tools only target a single OS.
-NixOS package management supports most OSes.
+Nix package management supports most OSes.

 The full suite of Nix tooling is broad and deep.
 There’s even a dedicated OS and functional programming language.
 Learn more with the [NixOS Wiki](https://nixos.wiki/wiki/Main_Page) or the [Pills](https://nixos.org/nixos/nix-pills/) Tutorial.
 The community IRC chat at `#nixos` on freenode is active and helpful.

 ## nix-shell

 While working on Holochain, you will usually have an active `nix-shell` to run commands.
-This shell overlays Holochain-specific configuration on top of your existing shell --- environment variables, binaries, and libraries --- giving you a consistent development environment to build Holochain apps.
-On the initial run, and any time a component has been updated, it will take some time to download and build.
-It gets much faster on subsequent runs.
+This shell overlays Holochain-specific configuration on top of your existing shell---environment variables, binaries, and libraries---giving you a consistent development environment to build Holochain apps.
 All this setup will be cleaned up automatically when you close the shell.

 If you want to re-enter the shell to do more work, or create multiple terminals to work in, you'll need to re-enter the `nix-shell`.
 The files are cached locally on your machine, so they will not be re-downloaded or rebuilt the next time you enter the shell.